marwagg10/Graduation-Project-Models/README.md

 # Hiro – Smart Hiring Platform

-Proud to present my graduation project **Hiro – Smart Hiring Platform**!
-As an **AI Engineer**, I designed and implemented several AI models that power the platform’s intelligent features and deliver a personalized job-matching experience.

----

 ## About Hiro

 Hiro is a **smart hiring platform** that combines **job searching** with **social media features** to create a modern, interactive experience.